Overview

 1 Understanding reasoning models

-A simplified illustration of how an LLM might tackle a multi-step reasoning task.
-Rather than just recalling a fact, the model needs to combine several intermediate reasoning steps to arrive at the correct conclusion.
+A simplified illustration of how a reasoning LLM might tackle a multi-step reasoning task using a chain-of-thought.
+Rather than just recalling a fact, the model combines several intermediate reasoning steps to arrive at the correct conclusion.
 The intermediate reasoning steps may or may not be shown to the user, depending on the implementation.

 Overview of a typical LLM training pipeline.
 The process begins with an initial model initialized with random weights, followed by pre-training on large-scale text data to learn language patterns by predicting the next token.
 Post-training then refines the model through instruction fine-tuning and preference fine-tuning, which enables the LLM to follow human instructions better and align with human preferences.